 Click on the Finder icon in the Dock.

-Go/Go to Folder...menu command and paste the path from the prior step into the text field.
-Click OK.
+Go ▸ Go to Folder...menu command and paste the path from the prior step into the text field of this dialogue box.
+Click the Go button.

 Locate the relevant file for the software you need to reset: